Tired of ads?

 Percy sets out on a quest to retrieve Zeus's master bolt, which is believed to be in Hades's captivity in the Underworld.
-Helping Percy are Grover, his BFF, and Annabeth, a smart demi-goddess and daughter of Athena.
+Helping Percy are his best friend Grover and Annabeth, a smart demi-goddess and daughter of Athena.
 The three take a bus, a train, a truck, and a taxi cab to make their way across America, from New York to Los Angeles, where the gates of the Underworld are located.
 They stop in St. Louis, Denver, and Las Vegas along the way.
-During their quest, they battle vicious monsters like Medusa, they find disaster on the observation deck of the Gateway Arch, they are tricked by the god of war (Ares), they nearly lose their memories in an enchanted Vegas casino, and they are almost stretched to death.
+During their quest for Zeus’s lightning bolt, they battle vicious monsters like Medusa and the chimera, they find disaster on the observation deck of the Gateway Arch, they are tricked by the god of war (Ares), they nearly lose their memories in an enchanted Vegas casino, and they are almost stretched to death.

 Once in the Underworld, Percy finds that Hades does not have Zeus's master bolt, and he is missing his own symbol of power: the helm of darkness.
 Hades accuses Percy of stealing both the master bolt and the helm of darkness for his father, Poseidon.
 He accuses Poseidon of being power-hungry.
 To make things worse, the master bolt magically appears in Percy's backpack while he is talking to Hades.